-Job task analysis provides the department with the basic information necessary to develop and identify the duties of department employees.
-The department must have a written classification plan on behalf of the office performing the human resources function as it relates to job specifications/descriptions for each position.
+Please see the written classification plan on behalf of the office performing the human resources function as it relates to job specifications/descriptions for each position listed in this policy.

 It is the policy of the Department to refer all employees to the office performing the human resources function to ensure all employees are aware of their basic job specifications.